swannodette/baduk/_posts/2016-08-02-us-go-congress-day4.markdown

 concepts explained in a simple way that I hadn't quite encountered before.
-The whole experience reminded me how much easier it is grasp concepts through conversation and face-to-face demonstration then it is to eek it out of a book and self-study.
+The whole experience reminded me how much easier it is grasp concepts through conversation and face-to-face demonstration then it is to eke it out of a book and self-study.

 It was getting a bit late for me so I had to eventually excuse myself but I decided that I would definitely be coming back tomorrow for the